 The Fernweh has attachment points all over it that are designed to work with the optional accessory straps.
 If you really need to add a huge amount of external gear, you can buy these at $15 for a pair.
 Most people will not need these.
 There are already multiple side straps, as well as the sleeping bag holder that I have already detailed.
 Adding anything else to the exterior of the pack would have a negative effect on the accessibility of your gear.

 The black rainfly for this bag is an additional $20 purchase.
 For the price you pay for the bag, I would really have liked to see this included as standard.
-Some brands are good at including the rainfly in the price (Think Tank, MindShift), but many others are not, and I find myself repeating this is many reviews.
+Some brands are good at including the rainfly in the price (Think Tank, MindShift), but many others are not, and I find myself repeating this in many of my reviews.

 Compared to the Competition

 It’s always worth having a discussion about the other options that people might be considering.
-Here’s a few thoughts on the four bags I think people are most likely to consider alongside the Fernweh.
+Here are a few thoughts on the five bags I think people are most likely to consider alongside the Fernweh.

 Peak Design Travel Backpack 45L